 The empty, fu organs are those through which food and fluids pass as nutrients are absorbed or excreted.
 Modern surgeons have found that we can do without them, at any rate to some extent.

-The solid, zang, organs do the 'heavy lifting' and must be replaced if removed, or life stops.
-(Though it seems that we can do without our spleen organs; albeit our bodies don't work quite so well.)
+The solid, zang, organs do the ‘heavy lifting’ and must be replaced if removed, or life stops.
+(However, it seems that we can do without our spleen organs though our bodies don’t work quite so well.)

 (Actually, there’s a bit more to it than that.
 The Spleen Zang organ combines with other Zang organs in the creation of Blood.
 See the page on Blood.)

 Each of the acupuncture channels is powered by and enters its related zang or fu organ.
 So the Heart Channel is powered by and attached to the Heart zang and enters the heart organ, for example.